 The individuals who are diagnosed with an inflammatory disorder such as arthritis, an autoimmune disorder, or inflammatory bowel disease may have to perform this test on a regular basis or as instructed by the doctor.

-No special preparation is needed for CRP Qualitative.
-Inform your doctor if you are on any medications or have any underlying medical conditions or allergies before undergoing CRP Qualitative.
-Your doctor depending on your condition will give specific instructions.
+Inform your doctor if you are on any medications, have any allergies or underlying medical conditions before your CRP Qualitative.
+Your doctor will give specific instructions depending on your condition on how to prepare for CRP Qualitative.

 A positive test result means the presence of CRP in the blood and may indicate inflammation or infection in the body.
 This test does not rule out the exact location or the cause of inflammation.